Injabie3/LLSIF-Helper/README.md

 #### To Do List:
 * Implement Score Match class.
 * Implement Medley Festival class.
+* Implement data storage to keep track of user's event history
 * Add UI that is independent of Windows Forms.
 *